Best Sleep Positions During Pregnancy - Baby Chick

 Share

-The best sleep position during pregnancy is to be on your side.
-Preferably, the left side.
-The reason for this is lying on your left side releases any pressure that might be on your vena cava.
-A large vein that runs down the right lower side of your body and is responsible for bringing all the unoxygenated blood from your lower extremities to your heart.
-Your vena cava is responsible for sending blood to your uterus, which increases the amount of blood, oxygen, and nutrients that reach the placenta and your baby.
-This is why sleeping on your left side is preferred.
-However, I don’t want you to lose any more sleep if you end up sleeping on your right side.
-As long as you are switching positions each night or even throughout the night (which I’m sure you are), you are doing just fine.
+The best sleeping position during pregnancy is to be on your side.
+Preferably the left side.3 The reason is that lying on your left side releases pressure on your vena cava.4 This is a large vein running down the right lower side of your body that’s responsible for bringing all the unoxygenated blood from your lower extremities to your heart.5 Your vena cava is responsible for sending blood to your uterus, which increases the amount of blood, oxygen, and nutrients that reach the placenta and your baby.6 However, I don’t want you to lose any more sleep if you end up sleeping on your right side.
+You’re doing fine as long as you switch positions each night or even throughout the night (which I’m sure you are).

 how to get better sleep when you are pregnant, pregnancy sleep pillow, sleep positions during pregnancy, baby chick